 Science Track could not but help those who need it most.
-So, for each product purchased Science Track contributes to Um Pequeno Gesto Uma Grande Ajuda (A Small Gesture A Big Help) – an NGO that supports children in Mozambique.
+So, Science Track contributes to Um Pequeno Gesto Uma Grande Ajuda (A Small Gesture A Big Help) – an NGO that supports children in Mozambique.
 Of its several projects it chose to support the children of the kindergarten School of Santa Catarina.

 Why Um Pequeno Gesto?
 Because one of the creators of Science Track, linked for some years now to this NGO through child sponsorship, in 2012 had the opportunity to witness the action on the ground.
 Her testimony leaves no doubt that our support, YOUR support, by purchasing Science Track products will, for sure, help a child in Mozambique.